perholmes/UnityAutoBundles/README.md

 * Multi-file bundles are bad for users, because they result in extreme over-caching especially on mobile.
 * By making every texture, prefab, material, or whatever, its own Addressable, downloading and updating is as nimble as possible.
 * Manually labelling Addressables is a drag, especially if you have 10,000 assets.
-* You already have a folder structre.
+* You already have a folder structure.
 Why can't Addressables just mirror it?
 * AutoBundles is two-click automation to do this.

 # How To Use It: